 So no need to be concerned about any danger associated with using DE for pets, bedding, consumption or anything else – as long as it’s FOOD GRADE! “

-Diatomaceous earth can be used indoors to get rid of ants or in the garden to kill slugs, beetles, and other unwanted pests in the garden.
-Here’s how to use it.
+Diatomaceous earth can be used indoors to get rid of ants or in the garden to kill slugs, beetles, and other unwanted pests.
 However, please keep in mind that it should be used wisely, because most bugs are beneficial and we want to preserve their habitats.
 Check out my beginner’s guide to gardening for info on other natural pest control methods.

 I can’t help but giggle a little when watching this video on how to treat pets for fleas using diatomaceous earth, but it has some very good info . . .

-Something to keep in mind is that it’s also important to treat any carpet pets come into contact with, plus areas they like to nap in, etc. Here’s how to treat your carpet and home for fleas using DE.
+Something to keep in mind is that it’s also important to treat any carpet your pet comes into contact with, plus areas they like to nap in.
+Here’s how to treat your carpet and home for fleas using DE.

 Diatomaceous earth is approved for use against all of these home pests.
 Experts recommend using a hand duster to puff it into cracks and crevices where bugs are likely to hang out.

-Just like baking soda, a small container/box of diatomaceous earth can be left in the fridge or freezer to neutralize odors.
-Needs to be replaced every 1-2 weeks.
+Place a small container/box of diatomaceous earth in the fridge or freezer to neutralize odors.
+Replace it every 1-2 weeks.